FREE SHIPPING on orders over $75 International: over $250

 Many societies recognize the benefits of this exceptional Asian tea.
 Throughout Southeast Asia, pu-erh is an integral part of the food culture.
 Furthermore, many people regularly drink it after a meal as it's known for its aid in digestion.

 People have used pu-erh tea as a fundamental part of Traditional Chinese Medicine for centuries, way before it became a beverage of enjoyment.
 Moreover, pu-erh has a gentle dose of caffeine, making it an excellent energizing tea.
-The beauty is it keeps you feeling alert, focused, and creative, yet not jittery like in the case of coffee.
+The beauty is that it keeps you feeling alert, focused, and creative, yet not jittery like in the case of coffee.
 Pu-erh tea was a key product traded along the ancient Tea Horse Road, and its high caffeine and unique fermentation made it popular in Tibet and other regions for sustenance and energy.

 Acidity Of Tea